philbowles/H4/README.md

 Those parts of your code are known as "callback functions" or more simply "callbacks".
 You define what happens inside the callback and H4 decides when to run it.

-Your sketch then will simply be a series of short callback functions that do what you need to do and a mandatory function `h4setup` where you tell H4 about your callback functions and what type of external events should occur to make them them run.
+Your sketch will simply be a series of short callback functions that do what you need to do and a function `h4setup` where you tell H4 about what type of external events you want to manage and which of your callback functions should be called when one of those events occurs.

 The things you do in `h4setup` are the same kind of thing you used to do in the standard `setup` but since there is no `loop`, all the things you used to do there are now in your callback function(s).
 The good thing is that you don't have to mess with `millis()` or `Ticker`or worry about what code works best where and what is not allowed in a `Ticker` etc because all you code is called from `loop` by H4.

-All the code you write is simple "normal" code that does not need to worry about any of your other code interfering with it (unless you *make* it, of course!
-H4 is clever, but it's not *magic* - you can still crash the MCU with bad code!).
+All the code you write is "normal" code that does not need to worry about any of your other code interfering with it (unless you *make* it, of course!
+H4 is clever, but it's not *magic* - you can still easily crash the MCU with bad code!).

 The one thing you will *never* need to do is call `delay` or `yield`.
 Ever.
 Repeat after me: "I will never call `delay` or `yield` in an H4 sketch".